yowl/wasm-component-model/design/mvp/examples/SharedEverythingDynamicLinking.md

 out of multiple Core WebAssembly modules so that common modules can be shared with other components.
 This provides an alternative to *static linking* which forces common code to be copied into each component.
-This type of linking should be able to leverage of existing support for native dynamic linking (of `.dll`s or `.so`s) which a single shared linear memory (hence *shared-everything* dynamic linking).
+This type of linking should be able to leverage off existing support for native dynamic linking (of `.dll`s or `.so`s) with a single shared linear memory (hence *shared-everything* dynamic linking).

 Shared-everything dynamic linking should be *complementary* to the